Learn how to use the Supabase CLI to develop your project locally and deploy to the Supabase Platform.

 # Capture any changes that you have made to your database before setting up the CLI

 supabase/migrations is now populated with a migration in

 This migration captures any changes required for your local database to match the schema of your remote Supabase project.

 Deploy any local database migrations using

 Deploy Edge Functions

 The local development environment is not as feature-complete as the Supabase Platform.
 Here are some of the differences:

 - The Functions interface is coming soon.

-- Logs are not supported through the interface (however you can accesss them via the docker containers).
+- Logs are not supported through the interface (however you can access them through the Docker containers).

-- You cannot update your project settings via the Dashboard - this can be done using the CLI instead.
+- You cannot update your project settings in the Dashboard—this must be done using the CLI.